 Whether you drop it in the pool (the dreaded water damage) or a power surge causes an electrical malfunction, it makes sense to cover your investment, right?

-You can buy cell phone insurance at the time you purchase your new phone.
-Cell phone carriers provide coverages touting peace of mind for you in that if anything happens to your phone they'll replace it for you.
+You can buy cell phone insurance at the time you purchase your new mobile phone.
+Cell phone carriers provide insurance coverage touting peace of mind for you in that if anything happens to your phone they'll replace it for you.
 However, what's sometimes lost in the fine print might make your jaw drop.

-Here are some factors to keep in mind when considering cell phone insurance.
+Is phone insurance coverage a good idea?
+Here are some factors to keep in mind when considering an Android or iPhone insurance plan.

 Replacing Your Phone Can Be Expensive

 Since insurance providers can never have enough of your money, they add a deductible to your cell phone coverage.
-The deductible is the amount you pay before they process the claim.
+This non-refundable deductible is the amount you pay before they process the insurance claim.
 Below is a look at the deductible amounts charged by each carrier's plan: